hudson-and-thames/mlfinlab/docs/source/codependence/correlation_based_metrics.rst

 .. tip::
-    It is worth noting that the Kullback-Leibler distance takes naturally into account the statistical nature of correlation matrices which is uncommon with other measures of distance between matrices such as Frobenius distance which is based on the iso-morphism between the matrices space and the vectors space.
+    It is worth noting that the Kullback-Leibler distance takes naturally into account the statistical nature of correlation matrices which is uncommon with other measures of distance between matrices such as the Frobenius distance which is based on the iso-morphism between the matrices space and the vectors space.
+For more information on using the Kullback-Leibler distance to measure the statistical uncertainty of correlation matrices check out `Michele Tumminello's research paper <https://www.researchgate.net/publication/5915427>`__.

 Implementation
 **************

-.. autofunction:: kl_dist
+.. autofunction:: kullback_leibler_distance

 Norm Distance
 #############